Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Stove

-What I use: Soto Amicus Stove (2.8 oz, $50) including pots or by itself
+Soto Amicus Stove including pots (2.8 oz, $50) or by itself

 This stove is part of the Soto Amicus cookset combo.
 It’s similar to the MSR Pocket Rocket.
 I recommend these stoves over the integrated stove/pot systems like the JetBoil MiniMo or MSR WindBurner.
-They might boil water much faster and perform better in wind, but that is not worth the much higher cost and extra weight.
+They might boil water much faster and perform better in wind, but that is not worth the cost and weight.
 If your stove does not have an igniter, bring a lighter like the 0.4 oz Bic Mini Lighter.

-Alternatives: MSR Pocket Rocket (2.6 oz, $60)
+MSR Pocket Rocket (2.6 oz, $60)

 Fuel Canister

-What I use: MSR IsoPro Fuel Canister - 3.9 oz. / 110g (7.4 oz, $6)
+MSR IsoPro Fuel Canister - 3.9 oz. / 110g (7.4 oz, $6)

 Pot

-What I use: Soto Amicus Pot (4.8 oz, $50) (part of a kit)
+Soto Amicus Pot (4.8 oz, $50) (part of a kit)

-Alternatives: TOAKS Titanium 750 mL Pot (3.6 oz, $26) | TOAKS Titanium 650 mL Pot (2.8 oz, $37)
+TOAKS Titanium 750 mL Pot (3.6 oz, $26)

 Utensil

-What I use: Sea to Summit Alpha Light Long Handled Spoon (0.4 oz, $12)
+Sea to Summit Long Handled Spoon (0.4 oz, $12)

 Mug

-What I use: Sea to Summit Cool Grip X-Tumbler (2.4 oz, $15)
+Sea to Summit Cool Grip X-Tumbler (2.4 oz, $15)

 Back to Table of Contents